A Black Forest Walden / Letters to Camondo

 If Krell ponders existential questions while walking and inhabiting a small corner of a German mountain range, the British author and potter Edmund de Waal does the same inside a mansion located in the 11th Arrondissement of Paris, the Musée de Nissim de Camondo.

-Edmund de Waal, on the other hand, in his book Letters to Camondo (2021), directly speaks to his subject, Moïse de Camondo (1860—1935), a wealthy Parisian Jewish businessman, philanthropist and art collector from a prominent family, who lived a full century before the writer. de Waal does so in the form of letters written to the deceased.
+Edmund de Waal, on the other hand, in his book Letters to Camondo (2021), directly speaks to his subject, Moïse de Camondo (1860—1935), a wealthy Parisian Jewish businessman, philanthropist and art collector from a prominent family, who lived a full century before the writer.

-Moïse de Camondo was a close friend to the Jewish branch of de Waal’s family.
+Moïse de Camondo was a close friend of the Jewish branch of de Waal’s family.
 In 1936 Camondo gifted the City of Paris a mansion-turned-museum, in honor of his son Nissim, a military pilot who was shot down and killed in the waning hours of WWI and for whom Moïse had built the mansion in anticipation of a life after the Great War that never came for Nissim, and which Moïse had decorated with a remarkable eye for details and an innate feeling for the power of objects.
 Part of the gift was a stipulation that everything in the mansion to be kept as best as possible exactly how it was when the City of Paris received it.

 Ostensibly pulled in by the magic of the unaltered interiors and objects from the past, de Waal wanders through the house almost a century later, experiencing it hardly changed, and describes what he sees and feels, in the process slowly telling a gripping family story that emerges from behind the objects—a story equally quiet and dramatic.